Comment on page

-The introduction is limited to 256 characters, and will show up in previews and search results for the dataset.
-The documentation can contain formatted text, links, images, and embedded files up to 50MB.
+The abstract is limited to 256 characters and will show up in previews and search results for the dataset.
+This should be a concise, high-level summary of this dataset.

 By default, all dataset documentation is visible to anyone with overview access to the dataset.
 However, there may be some content in the documentation that is sensitive — for example, information about named variables that would require metadata access.

-To support this use case, you can create several documentation blocks, each with a corresponding access level.
+To protect this information you can create a custom documentation section with a more restrictive access level.
 Users without the appropriate level of access will only see a placeholder for that section of the documentation.

 In addition to documentation, you may add up to 25 tags to your dataset, which will help researchers discover and understand the dataset.